I am a member of KuFo (the culture studies research group), one of Karlstad University’s prioritized research groups.

-My previous teaching experiences—from the University of Gothenburg, Södertörn University, Borås University and the European Humanities University in Minsk—encompass all academic levels.
-In particular, I have taught in the disciplines of the History of Ideas and Educational Science, but I also have experience from subject areas such as Russian, Political Science, Health Sciences, Philosophy, Theory of Science and Research Methodology.
+My previous teaching experiences—from the University of Gothenburg, Södertörn University, Borås University, the European Humanities University in Minsk and Örebro University—encompass all academic levels.
+In particular, I have taught in the disciplines of the History of Ideas and Educational Science, but I also have experience from subject areas such as Russian, Political Science, Health Sciences, Medicine, Suicidology, Philosophy, Theory of Science and Research Methodology.
 Recurrent teaching topics include human beings as social and cultural creatures, cognitive and epistemological approaches, political ideologies, human rights, the Swedish Model and East-West/North-South cultural encounters.

-As a teacher at Karlstad University, I currently have the privilege of being responsible for courses in Cultural Studies on globalization and multiculturalism, cultural heritage, Nordic cultural and contemporary history and cultural studies theory and methodology as well as thesis supervision (candidate level).
-I also give lectures and supervise on courses in history.
-At the PhD-student level, I teach in the philosophy, theory and history of science and have been deputy supervisor of a doctoral student in political science.
+As a teacher at Karlstad University, I have had the privilege of being responsible for courses in Cultural Studies on globalization and multiculturalism, cultural heritage, Nordic cultural and contemporary history and cultural studies theory and methodology as well as thesis supervision (candidate level).
+Besides being a course coordinator for the courses in the history of ideas and science, from basic- to bachelor level, I also give lectures and supervise on courses in history (bachelor- and master level).
+At the PhD-student level, I teach in the philosophy, theory and history of science and I am deputy supervisor of one doctoral student in History and one in English.

-Together with Sofia Wijkmark I am a coordinator of Karlstad University’s collaboration with Västanå Theater.
-I also deliver lectures and conduct discussions outside academia on topics such as globalization, multiculturalism, critique of culture and civilization, the open and secular society, perceptions of time in different cultures, the relationship between Russia and Europe, human rights, totalitarian ideologies, and diet- and health-related controversies.
-An additional area concerns the cultural history of emotional life and mental illness, in relation to questions related to gender and social media use in the information age.
+Together with Sofia Wijkmark I have been the coordinator of Karlstad University’s collaboration with Västanå Theater.
+I also deliver lectures and conduct discussions outside academia on topics such as globalization, democracy, multiculturalism, critique of culture and civilization, the open and secular society, perceptions of time in different cultures, the relationship between Russia and Europe, human rights, totalitarian ideologies, views on nature and the environment and diet- and health-related controversies.
+An additional area concerns the cultural history of emotional life and mental illness, in relation to questions related to suicide, gender and social media use in the information age.
 Over the years, I have also had the advantage of getting my research results spread in Swedish and international media.